usnistgov/FederalProfile-8259A/_8259-Catalog/logical.md

 - Ability to allow information sharing capabilities based upon the type of user that is attempting to share the information.
 - Ability to enable automation and reporting of account management activities through IOT device interfaces.
 - Ability to establish pre-defined restrictions for information searches within the device or through device interfaces.
+- Ability for the IOT device to restrict access to its software, hardware, and data based on organizationally defined roles, used with proper authentication of the identity of the user to determine type of authorization.

 ## External Connections